pramish/password__less__signin/README.md

 # Password Less Sign In

-This repository is used for Password Less Sign In.
+This repository is used for Password Less Sign In. `Please note this is a bare minimum requirements for password less sign in.`

 Technology being used: